w3c/wcag-act-rules/content/document-has-landmark-with-non-repeated-content-b40fd1.md

 ### Included in the accessibility tree {#included-in-the-accessibility-tree}

-Elements included in the accessibility tree of platform specific accessibility APIs.
-Elements in the accessibility tree are exposed to assistive technologies, allowing users to interact with the elements in a way that meet the requirements of the individual user.
+Elements included in the accessibility tree of platform specific accessibility APIs are exposed to assistive technologies.
+This allows users of assistive technology to access the elements in a way that meets the requirements of the individual user.

 The general rules for when elements are included in the accessibility tree are defined in the [core accessibility API mappings](https://www.w3.org/TR/core-aam/).
 For native markup languages, such as HTML and SVG, additional rules for when elements are included in the accessibility tree can be found in the [HTML accessibility API mappings (working draft)](https://www.w3.org/TR/html-aam/) and the [SVG accessibility API mappings (working draft)](https://www.w3.org/TR/svg-aam/).

 For more details, see [examples of included in the accessibility tree][].

-**Note:** Users of assistive technologies might still be able to interact with elements that are not included in the accessibility tree.
-An example of this is a [focusable](#focusable) element with an `aria-hidden` attribute with a value of `true`.
-Such an element could still be interacted using sequential keyboard navigation regardless of the assistive technologies used, even though the element would not be included in the accessibility tree.
+[Programmatically hidden](#programmatically-hidden) elements are removed from the accessibility tree.
+However, some browsers will leave [focusable](#focusable) elements with an `aria-hidden` attribute set to `true` in the accessibility tree.
+Because they are hidden, these elements are considered **not** included in the accessibility tree.
+This may cause confusion for users of assistive technologies because they may still be able to interact with these focusable elements using sequential keyboard navigation, even though the element should not be included in the accessibility tree.

-[examples of included in the accessibility tree]: https://act-rules.github.io/pages/examples/included-in-the-accessibility-tree/
+### Inheriting Semantic Role {#inheriting-semantic}

+An element with an _inheriting semantic role_ of X is any element with a non-[abstract][] [semantic role][] that inherits from X, or is the same as X.

+**Example**: An "inheriting semantic link" is any element that either has the [semantic role][] of [`link`][link] or a [semantic role][] that inherits from the [`link`][link] role, such as [doc-biblioref][].

 ### Instrument to achieve an objective {#instrument-to-achieve-an-objective}